Castanea ozarkensis: Conservation

 Castanea ozarkensis is susceptible to chestnut blight and has been devastated by the disease, and largely now grows only as a small tree or shrub.
 However, several mature individuals have survived the blight, with over 45 such individuals located so far since the 2000s.
 The discovery of these specimens has spurred an ongoing project to restore the species by using the offspring of these trees, headed by the Ozark Chinkapin Foundation.
 An analysis has also found that Ozark chinkapin populations contain far more genetic diversity than those of the American chestnut, which was also devastated by the chestnut blight.
 The study also found that the Ozark chinkapin may actually be ancestral to the American chestnut and Allegheny chinkapin, rather than the other way around.
 Another study has found that the surviving Ozark chinkapins are even more resistant to the chestnut blight than the Chinese chestnut, which is not affected by the blight.

 A large individual, designated a Champion Tree, grows in Barry County, Missouri.

+The Ozark Chinquapin Foundation has now created highly blight resistance Castanea Ozarkensis tree.